 - Cleones at The Angel.
 Halesworth.
 User-friendly Italian Restaurant.
 (2 miles).
 Casual dining, reliable food, always buzzy and fun.

-- The Star Inn at Wenhaston (4 miles) is achieving a ‘starry’ reputation for food and atmosphere!
+- The Star Inn at Wenhaston (4 miles) is achieving a ‘starry’ reputation for food and atmosphere and CAMRA approved beer!

 - The White Horse, Sibton.
 Deservedly popular for consistent Award Winning food.
 (6 – 7 miles)

 - Suffolk Stonehouse, Bungay – (6 miles).
 Reputedly the best pizzas in East Anglia!

-- The Queen’s Head, Blyford – perhaps more eating place than pub especially for vegetarians and vegans but consistently excellent reports coming in.
-Pretty and a great garden.
+- The Queen’s Head, Blyford – more eating place than pub especially for vegetarians and vegans but consistently excellent reports.
+Pretty place / large beer garden.
 (3 miles).